Raymond L. Cohn, Illinois State University (Emeritus)

 Gender and Age

 Data are presented in Table 2 on the gender breakdown and age structure of immigration.
 The gender breakdown and age structure remain fairly consistent in the period before 1930.
 Generally, about 60% of the immigrants were male.
 As to age structure, about 20% of immigrants were children, 70% were adults up to age 44, and 10% were older than 44.
 In most of the period and for most countries, immigrants were typically young single males, young couples, or, especially in the era before the steamship, families.
 For particular countries, such as Ireland, a large number of the immigrants were single women (Cohn, 1995).
 The primary exception to this generalization was the 1899-1914 period, when 68% of the immigrants were male and adults under 45 accounted for 82% of the total.
 This period saw the immigration of a large number of single males who planned to work for a period of months or years and return to their homeland, a development made possible by the steamship shortening the voyage and reducing its cost (Nugent, 1992).
 The characteristics of the immigrant stream since 1930 have been somewhat different.
-Males have comprised about one-half of all immigrants.
+Males have comprised less than one-half of all immigrants.
 In addition, the percentage of immigrants over age 45 has increased at the expense of those between the ages of 14 and 44.

 Immigration by Gender and Age